nation3/law/Constitution.linked.md

 ### Specialized Courts

-The DAO shall create Specialized Nested Courts as deemed needed.
+The DAO shall create specialized Nested Courts as deemed needed.

 ### Appeal

-Parties of a Nation3 Jurisdiction Agreement might appeal the outcome ruled by the Supreme Court, after which the DAO shall intervene, review all evidence needed (which shall be made public after the appeal) and veto such outcome if it's ruled as wrong by the DAO.
+a) Parties of a Nation3 Jurisdiction Agreement might appeal the outcome ruled by the Supreme Court, after which the DAO shall intervene, review all evidence needed (which shall be made public after the appeal) and veto such outcome if it's ruled as wrong by the DAO.
 If vetoed, the Supreme Court shall put forward a new outcome.
+#) Appeals from the DAO to outcomes proposed by the Supreme Court shall not follow the standard Governance Process.
+Instead, appeals shall be proposed directly to the DAO on-chain.

 ## Legislature